-Road tax rates are going up on 1 April for most cars, but how much more will you be paying in 2024 and into 2025 now that Chancellor Jeremy has delivered his Autumn Statement?
-Find out here as motoring journalist and expert Pete Barden reveals the new VED road tax charges you will have to pay on cars, vans and motorcycles from April 2024
+Road tax rates are going up on 1 April for most cars, but how much more will you be paying in 2025 and into 2026 now that Chancellor Rachel Reeves has delivered her Autumn Budget on Wednesday October 31.
+Find out here as motoring journalist and expert Pete Barden reveals the new VED road tax rates you will need to pay on cars, vans and motorcycles from April 1 2025

 -